 As discussed, you will typically begin to receive new offers for credit after bankruptcy.
-However, be aware that many new credit card offers will have low limits and high interest rates.
-In addition, they may contain high annual fees.
-As a result, review the offer terms carefully before signing up for a new credit card after bankruptcy is essential.
+However, be aware that many new credit card offers will have low limits, high-interest rates, and high annual fees.
+Reviewing the offer terms carefully before signing up for a new credit card after bankruptcy is essential.
 The goal is to accept a credit card with the highest possible limit because credit reporting agencies rate you based on your total available credit.
 Not only can lower limits can harm your score, but you’ll want to pay off the majority of your balance each month.

-If you don’t qualify for a typical, unsecured credit card, you might want to start rebuilding your credit after bankruptcy is to get a secured credit card from your bank.
-You’ll deposit a certain amount of money in the bank that acts as collateral for the card.
+If you don’t qualify for a typical, unsecured credit card, you might want to start rebuilding your credit by getting a secured credit card from your bank.
+You’ll deposit a certain amount of money in the bank as collateral for the card.
 In exchange, you have a line of credit equal to the amount in the account.
-A secured credit card allows you to rebuild your credit because your payments are typically reported on your credit report—you’ll want to be sure that will happen.
+A secured credit card rebuilds credit because payments are typically reported on your credit report—you’ll want to be sure that will happen.

-In addition, make sure to check your credit report for mistakes after your discharge.
-If you notice a mistake on your credit report, have it corrected immediately as it can impede your efforts to rebuild your credit.
+Also, it’s essential to examine your credit report for mistakes after your discharge.
+If you notice an error, correct it promptly so that it doesn't derail your efforts to rebuild your credit.

-If you filed for bankruptcy to wipe out excessive credit card debt, review your spending habits and make a budget to help you avoid bankruptcy in the future.
-Make sure to follow your budget and avoid buying items on credit that you can’t afford to pay for in cash.
+If you filed for bankruptcy to wipe out excessive credit card debt, review your spending habits, and make a budget to help you avoid bankruptcy in the future.
+You’ll want to be sure to follow your budget and avoid buying items on credit that you can’t afford to pay for in cash.
 If you take out new credit cards, pay off most, if not all, of your account balance each month so that you don’t accrue interest.
 This also keeps your available credit high—a factor that drives up your credit score.